GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 *If no new logos:*
   - `aws-vault exec prod-power -- ./bin/asg-recycle prod migration`
-  - This will kick off recycling *without* needing to scale out old instances.
+  - This will kick off recycling *without* needing to scale in old instances.

 **Step 5:**